infosecn1nja/AD-Attack-Defense/README.md

 ### Tools & Scripts
 * [PowerView](https://github.com/PowerShellMafia/PowerSploit/blob/master/Recon/PowerView.ps1) - Situational Awareness PowerShell framework
 * [BloodHound](https://github.com/BloodHoundAD/BloodHound) - Six Degrees of Domain Admin
+* [CrackMapExec](https://github.com/byt3bl33d3r/CrackMapExec) - A swiss army knife for pentesting networks
 * [ADACLScanner](https://github.com/canix1/ADACLScanner) - A tool with GUI or command linte used to create reports of access control lists (DACLs) and system access control lists (SACLs) in Active Directory
 * [PowerUpSQL](https://github.com/NetSPI/PowerUpSQL) - A PowerShell Toolkit for Attacking SQL Server
 * [Rubeus](https://github.com/GhostPack/Rubeus) -  Rubeus is a C# toolset for raw Kerberos interaction and abuses
+* [ADRecon](https://github.com/sense-of-security/ADRecon) - A tool which gathers information about the Active Directory and generates a report which can provide a holistic picture of the current state of the target AD environment
 * [Mimikatz](https://github.com/gentilkiwi/mimikatz) - Utility to extract plaintexts passwords, hash, PIN code and kerberos tickets from memory but also perform pass-the-hash, pass-the-ticket or build Golden tickets
 * [Grouper](https://github.com/l0ss/Grouper) - A PowerShell script for helping to find vulnerable settings in AD Group Policy.
 * [Tools Cheat Sheets](https://github.com/HarmJ0y/CheatSheets) - Tools (PowerView, PowerUp, Empire, and PowerSploit)